 Overnight oatmeal with chia seeds requires 4 essential ingredients, while the rest is more about personal preference and finishing.
 Here's a look at what we need:

-- Almond Milk: I like almond milk for its nutritional value and low-carb count, but you can also use oat milk, cashew milk, coconut milk, or dairy milk.
+- Almond Milk: I like using almond milk for its nutritional value and low-carb count, but you can also use oat milk, cashew milk, coconut milk, or dairy milk.

 Toppings & Flavor Choices